agentcooper/react-pdf-highlighter/README.md

 npm start
 ```

-While docs are in progress, feel free to check the source annotated with Flow
+While docs are in progress, feel free to check the source annotated with TypeScript
 type signatures.

 ### Installation